clawang/playlist-genres/README.md

-# Quarantine Wrapped
+# Genre Analyzer

-This React app gathers your Spotify listening data for the past 6 months and displays it in a fun and engaging manner.
-Mostly a Spotify Wrapped clone.
+This React app analyzes all your public Spotify playlists and displays the top three genres in each.

 Technologies used:
 * React